codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/promotions/parallel-multi-env-promotion.md

 We'll enhance the Promotion Flow by adding multiple environments to execute promotions in parallel.

-For this example, we’ll add `prod-asia` and `prod-us` as additional production environments to `qa`.
+For this example, we’ll add `prod-asia` and `prod-eu` as additional production environments to `qa`.

 1. Open the Promotion Flow you created, `multi-env-sequential-promotion` for the quick start.
 1. Open the Settings panel: